-What is the most important skill you can have to get ahead at work?
+What is the most critical skill you can have to get ahead at work?
 Hands down it’s your communication skills.
-Your communication skills impact every thing you do at work.
+Your communication skills impact everything you do at work.
 You need to get people to listen to you and do what you say.
 This is how you network & get raises & promotions.
 Here I’m going to teach you how to improve your communication skills at work.

 How to Improve Your Communication Skills at Work

-Note: No one was born with amazing communication skills.
-If you know someone with a great ability to communicate he/she worked on it.
+Note: No one was born with perfect communication skills.
+If you know someone with a great ability to communicate, he/she worked on it.
 So should you if you want to get ahead.
 I’m still working on mine!

 So don’t blame yourself for not being the perfect communicator at work.
 Just think of it like practicing your golf swing.
 Work on it!
 Communication can be improved.
 And it must!